Archaeologists Are Using Technology To Explore The ‘Lost City Of Ancient Israel’ And Its Underground Chambers

-An international team of researchers from Israel and the US are using new state of the art technology to help them explore what has been called the lost city Ancient Israel along a site that is situated in central Israel.
+An international team of researchers from Israel and the U.S. is using new state of the art technology to help them explore what has been called the lost city of Ancient Israel, located along a site that is situated in central Israel.

-According to Al-Monitor, both the Utah Valley University (UVU) and The Hebrew University of Jerusalem are currently working on a very special multimedia guide that will use virtual reality and 3D imaging to assist archaeologists in recreating the splendor that was Beit Lehi, the lost city of Ancient Israel.
+According to Al-Monitor, both the Utah Valley University (UVU) and The Hebrew University of Jerusalem are currently working on a multimedia guide that will make use of virtual reality and 3D imaging to assist archaeologists in recreating the splendor that was Beit Lehi, the lost city of Ancient Israel.

-Beit Lehi, which is also referred to as Beit Loya, is just a short distance of 23 miles away from Jerusalem and at the basin of the Judean Mountains among foothills of limestone.
-Because this particular archaeological site has been cordoned off as a military zone, archaeological work has been exceedingly difficult here.
+Beit Lehi, which is also referred to as Beit Loya, is just a short distance of 23 miles away from Jerusalem and at the basin of the Judean Mountains, among foothills of limestone.
+Because this particular archaeological site has been cordoned off as a military zone, archaeological work has been exceedingly difficult.

-This once great city was in full swing for 2,200 years from the Iron Age and into the Mamluk period and eventually disintegrated completely in 1400 AD.
-At the top of the archaeological site of the lost city of Israel sits a Byzantine church and a Medieval period mosque, yet below these buildings can be found a vast realm of underground chambers that were etched carefully out of limestone, and hidden deep in these chambers is where the magic really begins.
+The once great city was in full swing for 2,200 years, from the Iron Age and into the Mamluk period, and eventually disintegrated completely in 1400 AD.
+At the top of the archaeological site of the lost city of Ancient Israel sits a Byzantine church and a Medieval period mosque, yet below these buildings, a vast realm of underground chambers can be found, which were etched carefully out of limestone.
+Hidden deep in these chambers, the magic really begins.

 Very interesting: Advancing technology unearths 'lost city of ancient Israel' https://t.co/IeGhHhceRF via @AlMonitor